fluxcd/flux2/docs/roadmap/index.md

 Goals

--  Offer an in-place migration tool for those that are using Flux in read-only mode to synchronize plain manifests
+-  Offer a migration guide for those that are using Flux in read-only mode to synchronize plain manifests
 -  Offer a migration guide for those that are using Flux in read-only mode to synchronize Kustomize overlays
 -  <span class="check-bullet">:material-check-bold:</span> [Offer a dedicated component for forwarding events to external messaging platforms](https://toolkit.fluxcd.io/guides/notifications/)